 The FCE&SCJ programs in Exceptional Student Education (ESE)/Special Education prepare professionals to assume positions as teachers, professors, administrators, and disability service providers.
-The M.S. program with a concentration in ESE addresses the academic and professional needs of individuals who are certified teachers or related services professionals and others who seek to engage in advanced, specialized study, in the field of ESE.
+The M.S. program with a concentration in ESE addresses the academic and professional needs of individuals who are certified teachers or related services professionals and others who seek to engage in advanced, specialized study in the field of ESE.
+The courses focus on students with disabilities from prekindergarten or kindergarten through twelfth grade and their families.